SQream/sqream_docs/reference/sql/sql_statements/ddl_commands/create_foreign_table.rst

 CREATE FOREIGN TABLE
 ********************

-The ``CREATE FOREIGN TABLE`` command creates a foreign table that references data stored outside of SQreamDB.
-Foreign tables are used for querying data stored in files on a file system, :ref:`external storage platforms<external_storage_platforms>`, or in other databases.
+The ``CREATE FOREIGN TABLE`` command creates a foreign table that references data stored externally to SQreamDB.
+This allows for querying data located in files on a file system, :ref:`external storage platforms<external_storage_platforms>`, or other databases.

+When querying data stored in file formats that support metadata, such as Parquet, ORC, JSON, and Avro, it is possible to omit the DDL when creating a foreign table.
+SQreamDB can read the file metadata, enabling the automatic inference of column structure and data types.

 Syntax
 ======